The American College of Radiology has released its annual report on state-level issues around the radiology profession.

-Bills related to out-of-network provider billing, network adequacy, transparency, notification and disclosure, or accuracy of provider directories were considered by more than 25 states and signed into law in Arizona, Colorado, Louisiana, Missouri, New Jersey, Oregon and Tennessee.
+Bills related to out-of-network provider billing, network adequacy, transparency, notification, and disclosure, or accuracy of provider directories were considered by more than 25 states and signed into law in Arizona, Colorado, Louisiana, Missouri, New Jersey, Oregon, and Tennessee.

-New research shows that patients are burdened with an increasingly larger share of their health care costs through higher premiums and cost sharing, while their insurance networks are becoming more narrow and restrictive.
-One study sponsored by Physicians for Fair Coverage, concluded that patients are paying more, doctors are being paid the same and insurance companies are making record profits.
+New research shows that patients are burdened with an increasingly larger share of their health care costs through higher premiums and cost-sharing, while their insurance networks are becoming more narrow and restrictive.
+One study sponsored by Physicians for Fair Coverage, concluded that patients are paying more, doctors are being paid the same, and insurance companies are making record profits.

 Radiologic Technologist Licensure and Radiologist Assistant Recognition

 A registered radiologist assistant (RRA) is an advanced-level radiologic technologist (RT) who works under the direct supervision of a radiologist to enhance patient care.
-Selected chapters of American Society of Radiologic Technologists (ASRT) are working with state radiological societies and the ACR on the radiologist assistant (RA) issue.
+Selected chapters of the American Society of Radiologic Technologists (ASRT) are working with state radiological societies and the ACR on the radiologist assistant (RA) issue.
 Thirty-one states license or recognize the RAs through legislation or regulation.
 Bills related to RT licensure were considered in six others.